antoinelyset/bmo/README.md

 # BMO (Beemo)

-BMO is a gem to Push Notifications to iOS (via APNS) and Android (via GCM)
+BMO is a gem to Push Notifications to iOS (via APNS) and Android (via GCM).
+It handles TCP & HTTP Proxies.

 | Project                 |  BMO                                                                                                                          |
 |------------------------ | ----------------------------------------------------------------------------------------------------------------------------- |